rcmorano/docker-autocommit/README.md

 ...
 ```

-**Note** that the dev-container is configured to run docker with the experimental 'btrfs' driver.
+* **Note**: that the dev-container is configured to run docker with the experimental 'btrfs' driver.
 Just remove '-s btrfs' from 'Dockerfile' and rebuild container if you are using pure 'aufs'.
 It's
-**Note2** 'aufs' use on top of 'btrfs' is broken AFAIK.
+* **Note2**: 'aufs' use on top of 'btrfs' is broken AFAIK.

 ## Why this way of development?